MarkSheehan72/milestone-project-3/README.md

 # Wireframe
-Please see the [*Wireframes*](https://github.com/MarkSheehan72/milestoneproject2/tree/master/wireframes) directory in the project for wireframes of each page of the project.
+Please see the [*Wireframes*](https://github.com/MarkSheehan72/milestone-project-3/tree/master/wireframes) directory in the project for wireframes of various pages/aspects of the project.

 # Features

 **Existing Features**

-* Number display – displays the number of each gender in the survey as a percentage.
+* Parallax: Parallax is an effect where the background content or image in this case, is moved at a different speed than the foreground content while scrolling.
+Here, it is used for the hero image on the home page.

-* Bar charts - represents data as bars on a chart (here used for gender split and race/ethnicity split in the data set).
+* Cards: A convenient means of displaying content composed of different types of objects.
+Here, these are used to section off content in a visually pleasing manner.

-* Pie charts - represents data as segments of a circle (here used to show the gender split within the results for each subject).
+* Carousel: Allows users to easily swap between recipe cards on the home page.

-* Parental level of education selector - allows users to select a specific parental level of education, which filters the other charts on the page (and is specifically to be used with the race/ethnicity bar chart with it).
+* Dropdown: Used for the "Find a recipe" part of the navbar, to allow users to select which category they would like to use to search.

-* Stacked bar chart - represents the parental level of education as percentages according to the race/ethnicity.
+* Buttons: Used for specific actions for user interaction.

-* Scatter graphs - show the correlation between the various subjects.
+* Forms: Used as front-end methods to add and edit recipes on the site.

-* Line graphs - show the difference between the average score achieved by those who completed the test preparation course and those who did not.
+* Card Reveal: Used to reveal the recipe description of search results, ad also the link to the recipe itself once users have decided that is the recipe they wish to view.

-* Reset Button - resets all graphs on the page.
+* Delete Modal: When users hit the delete button on the recipe page, a modal pops up asking if users are sure they wish to delete the recipe.
+This allows for a "second chance" in case of accidental clicks of the delete button.

 **Features Left to Implement**

-* Adding nav tabs to the navbar on the top of the page, which will allow users to jump to a specific section.
+* Adding the ability for users to create their own profile.
+As a result of this, users would have their own page with their recipes, and deleting recipes would be locked to the owner of the recipe only.

 # Technologies Used